OutSystems/docs-howtos/src/development/data-grid/reactive/data-grid-react-api-ref.md

 ### HasFrozenColumns { #Client_HasFrozenColumns }

-Checks if grid has frozen columns.
+Checks if the grid has frozen columns.

 **Inputs**